rohan-v8rma/React-Ref/README.md

 >     However, this is NOT possible to do manually using regular JS syntax.
 Strings and numbers can only be re-assigned to new values, which is why `const` primitives cannot be updated manually.
 >
 > 2. The `useState()` hook can be used multiple times to manage multiple state variables.

+Read more about the state setter method returned by the `useState` hook here: https://beta.reactjs.org/reference/react/useState#setstate

 ---